Order by December 13th to get your order before Christmas! Shop Now

 Stress can take a toll on all aspects of digestion, including by potentially altering amounts of hormones that are produced, changing blood flow to the GI tract, and interfering with your hunger and cravings.

-In addition to eating in a calm environment, work on de-stressing in general, such as by exercising regularly, spending time outdoors, meditating, journaling, reading, etc.
+In addition to eating in a calm environment, work on de-stressing in general, such as by exercising regularly, spending time outdoors, meditating, journaling, reading, etc. There are also certain stress relief supplements you can consider taking.

 There are a number of reasons that you may want to help improve nutrient absorption.
 In some cases, taking digestive enzyme supplements may help your body absorb nutrients.